Humanities/Arts Exam > Humanities/Arts Notes > Political Science Class 11 > Chapter Notes: Citizenship

 Introduction

-• Citizens expect rights and protection from their state, even when travelling.
+• Citizens expect rights, help, and protection from their state, both at home and abroad.

 Question for Chapter Notes: Citizenship